Ragin (film)

 Ragin (Рагин) is a 2004 Russian-Austrian drama film directed by Kirill Serebrennikov.

 Plot

 The film takes place in Russia in the early twentieth century in a small provincial town.
-The plot focuses on doctors managing a county hospital.
+The plot focuses on doctor managing a county hospital.
 Suddenly he receives an interesting report in which the young psychiatrist Himmelsdorf demonstrates a method of treating psychosis and Ragin decides to use this method in his work.